 If you or your child has been injured by a dog in Michigan, you may be able to make a personal injury claim against the dog owner, regardless of whether the attack occurred on private property or in a public place.
-It is important that you understand the laws in Michigan so that you can take the appropriate action to protect your rights.
+It is important that you understand the Michigan state dog bite laws, so that you can take the appropriate action after a dog attack to protect your rights.

 In some states, owners are not held liable for damages when their dog bites for the first time.
 However, the law is stricter in Michigan, and owners will be held responsible for the actions of the dog as long as the injured person did not provoke or attack the dog.